TTWNO/tait.tech/ideas/index.md

 If it can be done on a display, it can be done in a file.

 Start with that.
 Wow what a daunting project!

+This is being worked on through the [touch-mapper](https://github.com/skarkkai/touch-mapper) project.
+They do not, however, have labels yet.